Dennmak/Dennmak.github.io/_posts/2025-02-27-Text-Input-Settings.md

 ## Where do I Find Settings?

-The most important step of changing your text settings is knowing how to get there.
+The most important step in changing your text settings is knowing how to get there.
 Windows 11 has a habit of moving what we're used to into different categories.
 Now we practically need a map to navigate this digital forest!

 1.)
 In your search bar at the bottom of your screen type in **settings**.